Hi.

 Pen & paper or computer:

-I have very laborious handwriting so I never write in long hand.
+I have a very laborious handwriting so I never write in long hand.
 I have a rather good memory which I think was partly developed by having to remember what teachers in school said because I could not take notes fast enough.
-Writing on a computer is also much easier to edit as you go and return to insert additional details and subplots.
+Writing on a computer makes it much easier to edit as you go and return to insert additional details and subplots.

 Book character I think I’d be best friends with:

 That would be James Bond hands down.
 My brother and would always try and read the books before the movies came out.
-His cool lifestyle and the way he would face down evil bullies really strikes a chord with me.
+His cool lifestyle and the way he faces down evil bullies really strikes a chord with me.

 Author Interview - Tom McKeown | Book Character I’d be Best Friends With